brandur/sorg/content/drafts/postgres-sortsupport.md

 its values are only six bytes long [1].
 On a 64-bit machine we have room for all six bytes, and on 32-bits we sample the MAC address' first four bytes.

+Some abbreviated keys are more complex.
+The implementation for the `numeric` type, which allows variable scale and precision, involves [excess-K coding][excessk] and breaking available bits into multiple parts to store sort-relevant fields.

 ## A glance at the implementation (#implementation)